 NOW’N’LATER (banana ones!)

-These things pull your fillings out (Of course, eating stuff like that will insure that you’ll have fillings to begin with!)
+These things pull your fillings out (Of course, eating stuff like that will ensure that you’ll have fillings to begin with).

 Caramel and nuts (as advertised by Kenny Everett in the 1970s – “Cadbury’s Picnic has so many nutty bits it won’t stand up on its end!
 Look!” (cue bar falling over) – repackaged as Lion Bars.
+Originally introduced in 1958.
 See also Rowntree’s rival Nutty Bar.

 A chocolate coated bar with four “compartments”, each containing a different flavoured filling; Marshmallow, Peanut butter, Caramel, and Fudge.